 We acknowledge the support of the Canada Council for the Arts which last year invested $20.1 million in writing and publishing throughout Canada.

-Ezra Winton is a co-founder of Cinema Politica, the largest community & campus-based documentary screening network in the world.
-He is finishing a PhD on the cultural politics of documentary at the Hot Docs film festival.
-He can be found marching in the Montreal streets, writing for POV Magazine and teaching alternative media.
-His recent publication is the door stopper Challenge for Change: Activist Documentary at the National Film Board of Canada.
+Ezra Winton is a co-founder and head programmer for Cinema Politica, the largest community and campus-based documentary screening network in the world.
+He has a PhD in Communication Studies from Carleton University, is a contributing editor at POV Magazine and is a co-editor of Challenge for Change: Activist Documentary at the NFB.

-Stefan Christoff, Tyler Morgenstern, Terry Fairman, Anne Cottingham, Matthew Hays.
+Amanda McCuaig, Michael Lithgow, Stefan Christoff, Tyler Morgenstern, Terry Fairman, Anne Cottingham, Matthew Hays, Ian Alan Paul, Julia Pyper, Leslie Dryer, Mel Hogan.